trizin/avax-subnet-customization/README.md

 ## What is a subnet?

-> A subnet, or subnetwork, is a dynamic set of validators working together to achieve consensus on the state of a set of blockchains.
+> A subnet, or subnetwork, is a dynamic subset of Avalanche Primary Network validators working together to achieve consensus on the state of one or more blockchains.
 Each blockchain is validated by exactly one subnet.
-A subnet can validate many blockchains.
-A node may be a member of many subnets.
+A subnet can have and validate many blockchains.
+A validator may be a member of many subnets.
+>
+> Subnets are independent and don’t share execution thread, storage or networking with other subnets or the Primary Network, effectively allowing the network to scale up easily.
+They share the benefits provided by the Avalanche Protocol such as low cost and fast to finality.
+>
+> A subnet manages its own membership, and it may require that its constituent validators have certain properties.
+This is very useful, and we explore its ramifications in more depth below:

 [Here is a great introduction to subnets by Avalanche](https://docs.avax.network/subnets)

 ### Subnets

-Subnets are a great technology but it's developing and complicated.
-There are almost no tools for deploying subnets and it's difficult to understand how to do it.
+Subnets is a great technology!
+It's still advancing and a bit complicated.
+There is almost no tooling for subnets and it's a bit difficult to work with them.

 Avalanche has changed that!
 The Avalanche team has developed an amazing tool to make this process a breeze.
 Now you can deploy your own production-ready subnet with just a few commands.
 The tool will guide you through configuring your subnet and deploying it!